-Johanna is currently analysing intervention data of smartphone interventions with n-of-1 multilevel models and qualitative evaluations.
-She has conducted research with systematic review and meta-analysis, psychophysiological measures, surveys, interviews, and usability studies with think-aloud methods.
+Johanna is currently analysing n-of-1 intervention data of smartphone interventions with longitudinal multilevel models and qualitative evaluations.
+She has conducted research using systematic review and meta-analysis, psychophysiological measures, surveys, interviews, and usability studies with think-aloud methods.

-Johanna is interested in factors that support behaviour change, including motivational and self-regulatory elements related to self-determination theory and motivational interviewing.
+Johanna is interested in factors that support well-being and behaviour change, including environmental, motivational and self-regulatory elements related to self-determination theory and motivational interviewing.
 She enjoys developing gamified solutions to support engagement in health behaviours through challenges and fun.

 Knittle, K., Nurmi, J., Crutzen, R., Hankonen, N., Beattie, M. & Dombrowski, S. (2018): How can interventions increase motivation forphysical activity?
 A systematic review and meta-analysis, Health Psychology Review, doi.org/10.1080/17437199.2018.1435299